Colored-Gaussian Multiple Descriptions: Spectral and Time-Domain Forms: Abstract

 \section{Abstract}

-It is well known that Shannon's rate-distortion function (RDF) in the colored quadratic Gaussian (QG) case, can be parametrized via a single Lagrangian variable (the ``water level'' in the reverse water filling solution).
-In this work, we show that the symmetric colored QG multiple-description (MD) RDF in the case of two descriptions, can be parametrized via two Lagrangian variables.
-To establish this result, we use two key ideas.
-First, we propose a new representation for the MD test channel, and show that the mutual information rate across this channel coincides with the QG MD RDF.
-Second, we use variational calculus to obtain a spectral domain representation of the test channel's optimal side and central distortion spectra given the source spectral density and the side and central distortion constraints.
-The distortion spectra are specified via two Lagrangian parameters, which control the trade-off between the side distortion, the central distortion, and the coding rate.
-We also show that the symmetric colored QG MD RDF can be achieved by combining noise-shaped predictive coding, dithered quantization, and memoryless entropy coding.
-In particular, we show that the proposed MD test channel can be materialized by embedding two source prediction loops, one for each description, within a common noise shaping loop whose parameters are explicitly found from the spectral-domain characterization.
-The source prediction loops exploit the source memory, and thus reduce the coding rate.
-The noise-shaping loop controls the trade-off between the side and the central distortions, by shaping the quantization noise.
+It is well known that Shannon's rate-distortion function (RDF) in the colored quadratic Gaussian (QG) case can be parametrized via a single Lagrangian variable (the ``water level'' in the reverse water filling solution).
+In this work, we show that the symmetric colored QG multiple-description (MD) RDF in the case of two descriptions can be parametrized in the spectral domain via two Lagrangian variables, which control the trade-off between the side distortion, the central distortion, and the coding rate.
+This spectral-domain analysis is complemented by a time-domain scheme-design approach: we show that the symmetric colored QG MD RDF can be achieved by combining ideas of delta-sigma modulation and differential pulse-code modulation.
+Specifically, two source prediction loops, one for each description, are embedded within a common noise shaping loop, whose parameters are explicitly found from the spectral-domain characterization.